krgko/learning-blockchain/README.md

 - **Maniplate the chain** the blockchain does not allow to modify some data on the chain and the chain will invalid
 - **Blockchain verification** It use hash that calculate each block this will ensure that chain cannot manipulated
 - **To verify block hashes** Can check by try to create another set of hash as current_hash and reconcile with previous_hash
+- **Private key and Public key** Used for manipulated data (for prevent change from unauthorized user), also for construct wallet.
+The private key use for sign transaction as signature.
+And The public key used to verify transaction that created by private key

+### Properties

+- Immutability: Cannot be mutate
+- Decentralized: Support running on multiple parties with the same context of storage
+- Transparency: Every block can verify and broadcast publicly

+### Security layer

+- Block know each other: Manipulated check - Check previous hash
+- Mine block require by [PoW](#proof-of-work): No mass production allowed
+- Transaction need to be signed

 ## Proof of work